Game of Thrones (franchise): House of the Dragon (2022–present)

-House of the Dragon is an American fantasy drama television series created by George R. R. Martin and Ryan J. Condal for HBO.
-It is a prequel to the television series Game of Thrones (2011–2019) and is based on Martin's 2018 novel Fire & Blood.
-The series is set two hundred years before the events of Game of Thrones and chronicles the beginning of the end of House Targaryen, the events leading up to the Targaryen civil war, known as the "Dance of the Dragons", and the war itself.
-House of the Dragon received a straight-to-series order in October 2019 with casting beginning in July 2020 and principal photography beginning in April 2021 in the United Kingdom.
+House of the Dragon serves as a prequel to the television series Game of Thrones and is the second television series in the franchise.
+It is based on Martin's 2018 novel Fire & Blood.
+The series is set two hundred years before the events of Game of Thrones and chronicles the events leading up to the House Targaryen civil war, known as the "Dance of the Dragons", and the war itself.
 The first season of the series premiered in 2022 and consists of ten episodes.
-The second season premiered in 2024 and consists of eight episodes.
-A third season is in production and is set for release in 2026.